Hemanthgudavalli20/spotify-recommendation/README.md

 -Dimensionality Reduction (PCA + k-NN)
 -Autoencoders

+Expanding Further:
+- Have a real stream environment set up using API and kafka.
+Immitate the environment when a user selects a random song we suggesnt next few songs.

 Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or new features.